ParAlg/gbbs/docs/tutorial/bfs_tutorial.md

 ### Running Time: 0.000113964
 ...
 ```

+The flags above indicate the following:
+* The `-s` flag indicates that the graph is symmetric.
+* The `-rounds` flag indicates the number of times to run the benchmark.
+* The `-src` flag indicates the source vertex.

 Great!
 We've successfully implemented a shared memory breadth-first
 search in GBBS.
 You should now have all of the pieces needed to